NaiBarros/InteractiveRatingComponentMain/README.md

 ## 🧐 Sobre o projeto <a name = "about"></a>

-Este projeto foi construido visando praticar Javascript e como interagir com a DOM.
+Este projeto foi construído visando praticar Javascript e como interagir com a DOM.

 ## 🎨 Layout